-- c) To define severity criteria. - d) To define criteria for referral from primary and outpatient care. - e) To define hospital admission and discharge criteria for Accident & Emergency and PICUs. - f) To provide support for healthcare professionals caring for patients with acute bronchiolitis. - g) To promote the rational use of diagnostic tests. - h) To promote the rational use of treatment resources. - i) To define and stimulate effective preventive measures. - j) To define guidelines to control hospital infection. - k) To establish appropriate monitoring guidelines for patients hospitalised for acute bronchiolitis. - 1) To provide carers (whether relatives or not) with information that gives them a better understanding of the disorder affecting the child in their care. - m) To establish whether specific subsequent follow-up is needed for all or a subgroup of acute bronchiolitis patients.
+- c) To define severity criteria. - d) To define criteria for referral from primary and outpatient care. - e) To define hospital admission and discharge criteria for Accident & Emergency and PICUs. - Joject to Updating. f) To provide support for healthcare professionals caring for patients with acute bronchiolitis. - To promote the rational use of diagnostic tests. g) - h) To promote the rational use of treatment resources. - To define and stimulate effective preventive measures. i) - j) To define guidelines to control hospital infection. - k) To establish appropriate monitoring guidelines for patients hospitalised for acute bronchiolitis. - To provide carers (whether relatives or not) with information that gives them a better understanding of the disorder affecting the child in their care. - .e .ow-up m) To establish whether specific subsequent follow-up is needed for all or a subgroup

-3. Methods
+Methods 3.